The M4PW Philosophy

 Finding Fulfillment Through Your Creations...

 Adjectives become the key words in the creation of character.
-Adjectives like loving, honoring, caring, competent, ruthless, fair, balanced, giving, driven, controlling, unrelenting, demanding, benevolent, compassionate, intuitive, visionary, wise, selfish, selfless, etc. become the definers that interject character into the day.
+Adjectives like loving, honoring, caring, competent, ruthless, fair, balanced, charitable, driven, controlling, unrelenting, demanding, benevolent, compassionate, intuitive, visionary, wise, selfish, selfless, etc. become the definers that interject character into the day.
 A ruthless CEO and a compassionate CEO will be experienced differently by those in close proximity to the CEO, but, more importantly, the CEO that intends to experience themselves as ruthless will not find fulfillment if they act compassionately.

 Not all of us have the calling to experience ourselves as nice, kind, or loving.
 Nice is but one way of expressing the self and can only be experienced as some one or some thing offers to be the antithesis of nice so that "nice" can be experienced relative to what it is not.